acquia/blt/readme/dev-workflow.md

 1. Create a new local feature branch named according to the following pattern:
   `abc-123-short-desc` Where "ABC" is the Jira prefix of your Jira project and "123" is the ticket number for which the work is being performed. `git checkout -b abc-123-short-desc upstream/master`
 1. Reset your local environment (if necessary) to a clean state with either `$ blt setup` or `$ blt sync`
-1. Make your code changes.
+1. Make your code changes
 1. Commit your changes.
 Each commit should be logically atomic, and your commit messages should follow the pattern: "ABC-123 A grammatically correct sentence ending within punctuation."
 1. Run Tests / Validation Scripts `$ blt validate` and `$ blt tests`
 1. Ensure no additional changes have been made to the upstream repository `$ git fetch upstream` and rebase if necessary `$ git rebase upstream/master`